apisec-inc/documentation/docs/2fa.md

 - A QR code will be shown > Scan it using the app on the phone and
 - Note: Ensure that the setup is successful and the code is getting generated
 - Click Save

+### Certified Applications on IOS
+- Twilio - Authy and
+- Microsoft Authenticator

+### Certified Applications on Android
+- Twilio - Authy
+- Microsoft Authenticator and
+- Google Authenticator